-5.0 Equality Implications:
+5.0 Reducing Inequality:

 5.1 In maintaining up to date policies and procedures the council will ensure that services are delivered fairly in an open and transparent manner.
 There are specific requirements in both codes that elected members and officers observe equalities.
 It is important that complaints are dealt with in a fair and transparent manner.
+The Arrangements for dealing with Elected Member complaints are open to all residents and complaints are dealt with on an evidential basis on the merits.